 Creating Tickets Follow

 Splash allows you to create different ticket types to fit your event needs.
-This includes paid tickets, donation-based tickets, free tickets, and add-on tickets.
+This includes paid tickets, donation-based tickets, and free tickets.

-In this article, you’ll learn how to create ticket types, manage your ticket settings, ask custom questions at checkout, and assign tracking links.
+In this article, you’ll learn how to create ticket types, manage your ticket settings, ask custom questions at checkout, and set registration limits.

 This feature is in General Availability |